acquia/http-hmac-spec/README.md

 #### X-Acquia-Content-SHA256 Header

-The SHA-256 hash value used to generate the signature base string.
+The base64 encoded SHA-256 hash value used to generate the signature base string.
 This is analogous to the standard Content-MD5 header.
 Required for any request except GET or HEAD.

 #### Signature